Own and register it in a Ltd company

 Bailiffs cannot take control of it.

-They can only take control of vehicles on the debtors property or where the debtor usually lives or carries on trade of business, or on any highway.
+They can only take control of vehicles on the debtor's property, or where the debtor usually lives or carries on trade or business, or on any highway.

-Put it on a neighbours parking space or driveway, and enforcement, if attempted will fail on paragraph 14(6) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007, which states;
+Put it on a neighbour's parking space or driveway, and enforcement, if attempted, will fail under paragraph 14(6) of Schedule 12 of the Tribunals Courts and Enforcement Act 2007, which states:

 You don't own the car until the final payment is made.